Durrell Lamar Smith — Atlanta, GA

-Paintings, mixed media assemblage, commissions, and music — for collectors, galleries, and anyone who believes the handmade thing is still the most radical choice.
+Mixed media assemblage, watercolor, and oil — for collectors, galleries, and anyone who believes the handmade thing is still the most radical choice.
+Available for representation.

 Watercolor · Turmeric Dye, 2025